-Lantern is a little restaurant in Petitenget that showcases southeast Asian flavours with a new approach.
+Lantern is a little restaurant in Petitenget that showcases Southeast Asian flavors with a new approach.

 Although it may be small in size, due to the clever distribution of the indoor and outdoor sitting areas, Lantern can fit quite a few guests.

-The outside area’s yellow, white and aqua colour combination is refreshing and immediately creates a happy and vibrant atmosphere.
-On one side there is a long sharing wooden table, and on the other side there are yellow metal sofas accompanied by stools and wood tables with marble table tops.
+The outside area’s yellow, white and the aqua color combination is refreshing and immediately creates a happy and vibrant atmosphere.
+On one side there is a long sharing wooden table, and on the other side, there are yellow metal sofas accompanied by stools and wood tables with marble tabletops.

-If you are looking for something a bit more casual with equally high quality food as Seminyak’s many high-end restaurants, Lantern is lovely surprise.
+If you are looking for something a bit more casual with equally high-quality food as Seminyak’s many high-end restaurants, Lantern is a lovely surprise.